minth1468/music-theory-101/README.md

 e.g. [7 modes on 1 Beatles song](https://www.youtube.com/watch?v=roFVo0ePOZw)

-- D Dorian has the same notes as C major, but has different tonal center.
+- D Dorian has the same notes as C major but has a different tonal center.
   - D Dorian resolves to D while C major resolves to C.

 - Bright to Darkest:
   - Lydian - Ionian - Mixolydian - Dorian - Aeolian - Phrygian - Locrian
-  - Lydian, Ionian, and Mixolydian are considered as major scales with a major tonic triad
+  - Lydian, Ionian, and Mixolydian are considered major scales with a major tonic triad
   - Mixolydian, Dorian, Aeolian, and Phrygian are are considered as minor scales with a minor tonic triad
   - Locrian has a diminished tonic triad